aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/sql_perf_tuning/index.md

 # Aurora MySQL SQL Performance Troubleshooting (WIP)

 In this lab, we are going to demonstrate *how to troubleshoot SQL performance related issues using* different tools.
-Specifically we are going to look at how you can leverage *CW metrics, EM metrics*, *P.I, slow query logs, CloudWatch logs and CloudWatch log insights.pt-query-digest ,EXPLAIN, PROFILE*  to troubleshoot / identify bottlenecks.
+Specifically we are going to look at how you can leverage *CW metrics, EM metrics, P.I, slow query logs, CloudWatch logs and CloudWatch log insights,pt-query-digest ,EXPLAIN, PROFILE*  to troubleshoot/identify bottlenecks.
 Also we are going to briefly shows how indexes can help in improving the performance of your query.

 This lab contains the following tasks: